What is SaaS (software-as-a-service)?

 What is SaaS?

-SaaS, or software-as-a-service, is application software hosted on the cloud and used over an internet connection via a web browser, mobile app or thin client.
 The SaaS provider is responsible for operating, managing and maintaining the software and the infrastructure on which it runs.
-The customer simply creates an account, pays a fee, and gets to work.
+The customer simply creates an account, pays a fee and gets to work.

-Today SaaS is the most common public cloud computing service, and the dominant software delivery model.
-Much of the software that workforces use - from everyday tools like Slack (for messaging) and Dropbox (for file storage and sharing), to core business applications such as enterprise resource planning (ERP) and human resources/workforce optimization platforms—is delivered via the SaaS model.
-Compared to traditional software installed on premises, SaaS offers businesses of all sizes—from startups to giant global organizations—the benefits of rapid time-to-value, low-to-no management overhead, and predictable costs.
+Today SaaS is the most common public cloud computing service and the dominant software delivery model.
+Much of the software that workforces use—from everyday tools like Slack (for messaging) and Dropbox (for file storage and sharing), to core business applications such as enterprise resource planning (ERP) and human resources or workforce optimization platforms—is delivered via the SaaS model.

 How SaaS works

-Perhaps most important, SaaS applications require little to no management and zero maintenance from the customer.
+Most important, SaaS applications require little to no management and zero maintenance from the customer.
 The SaaS vendor is responsible for

-• Provisioning, managing and maintaining all the servers, networking equipment, storage hardware and operating software required to run the application
+• Provisioning, managing and maintaining all the servers, networking equipment, storage hardware and operating software required to run the application.

-• Applying feature fixes and security patches as needed
+• Applying feature fixes and security patches as needed.

-• Providing load balancing, redundant infrastructure, data backup, cloud security and disaster recovery services to prevent outages and meet the performance, availability and data protection standards specified in the service level agreement (SLA).
+• Providing load balancing, redundant infrastructure, data backup, cloud security and disaster recovery services to prevent outages and to meet the performance, availability and data protection standards specified in the service level agreement (SLA).

-Many SaaS vendors also provide an application programming interface (API) their customers can use to integrate the SaaS application with other SaaS or traditional software applications.
+Many SaaS vendors also provide an application programming interface (API) which their customers can use to integrate the SaaS application with other SaaS or traditional software applications.

 SaaS pricing

-SaaS applications are available in a wide variety of subscription pricing schemes—all of them very different from traditional software licensing, which provided access to the software and related services for a specified period of for a fixed price (or menu of fixed prices).
+SaaS applications are available in a wide variety of subscription pricing schemes—all of them different from traditional software licensing, which provided access to the software and related services for a specified period of time for a fixed price (or menu of fixed prices).

 Free or ‘freemium’ pricing